syncfusion-content/xamarin-docs/Xamarin/SfComboBox/Customizing-ComboBox.md

 ---
 layout : post
-title : MinimumPrefixCharacter for Syncfusion ComboBox Control in Xamarin.Forms description : Learn how to set the MinimumPrefixCharacter in ComboBox platform : Xamarin control : SfComboBox documentation : ug
+title : Customizations in ComboBox description : This section describes about the visual customization of entry, suggestion box and suggestion items in the ComboBox platform : Xamarin control : SfComboBox documentation : ug